estafette/estafette.io/content/documentation/usage.md

   VAR1: somevalue
   VAR2: another value

-# pipeline steps are executed sequentially;
+# pipeline stages are executed sequentially;
 # a step uses a public container to mount the working directory into and execute commands in;
 # extensions are containerized applications that execute based on injected environment variables or
 # custom properties injected as ESTAFETTE_EXTENSION_<PROPERTY> envvars
 # executing or skipping a step is controlled by the 'when' property
-pipelines:
+stages:
   set-pending-build-status:
     image: extensions/github-status:stable
     status: pending